cybercongress/cybercongress/site/content/post/cyber-wednesday-2020-03-11.md

 To do:

-- Release of Launch kit repo (will be done with euler-6 tests passed)
+- Release of Launch kit repo (will be done when euler-6 tests have passed)
 - Start sparks (snippets) discussion with init specs schema

 ## @xhipster